hackforla/lucky-parking/notes/StreetSweepingRules.md

 ## Action Items

 We know that the street sweeping citation is that, once you are parking violating the regulation, you will 100% likely to get citation.
-Please to some research and write a summary to confirm.
+Please do some research and write a summary to confirm.
 Please post summary on Google drive or slack.

 Also any applicable data or how the street sweeping areas give out tickets